Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{RL Training}

 To verify the effectiveness of RL, we evaluate the privacy anonymization capability of the rewriter trained only with SFT, as shown in Figure \ref{fig:ablation1} and \ref{fig:ablation3}.
-Due to limitations in the quantity and quality of annotated data used for SFT, a rewriter trained solely with SFT, without RL, fails to effectively leverage the provided private triples to remove privacy-sensitive relations and prevent cross-document deanonymization.
-This further highlights that RL can guide the model toward the desired objective through reward feedback, even when training data is insufficient.
+Due to limitations in the quantity and quality of annotated data used for SFT, a rewriter trained solely with SFT fails to effectively remove privacy-sensitive relations and prevent cross-document de-anonymization.
+This further highlights that RL can guide the model toward the desired objective through reward feedback.